• Skip to main content

 Because of their ability to provide redundancy—a.k.a. belt and suspenders—ESD rubber and carpet are also superior choices for electronics manufacturing facilities.
 If footwear protocols are haphazardly followed, ESD rubber and carpet still provide a high level of protection that ESD vinyl and epoxy are incapable of providing.

-An independent study, conducted by MIT Lincoln Laboratories, found conductive rubber to be the only ESD flooring material that protects against static regardless of footwear.
+Independent research and lab testing found conductive rubber to be the only ESD flooring material that protects against static regardless of footwear.

 Static-Dissipative Carpet Tiles